 Note: The law on carrying knives in Scotland differs.
 You can buy cutlery and kitchen knives from the age of sixteen (16) in Scotland.

 The definition of a lock knife is one that has similarities to a folding knife.
-That means a spring holds the blade closed.
+That means a spring holds it closed.
 But, it also has a mechanism that locks the blade in position when extended 'fully'.
-Thus, you cannot close the blade without releasing that mechanism.
+Thus, you cannot close the bladed part without releasing that mechanism.

 No matter how short the blade is, the law does not define any type of lock knives as a folding pocket knife.
 Thus, it is illegal to carry a lock knife without a valid excuse for doing so.